 There are some concerns that marijuana users may not notice their blood sugar levels have dropped when they are intoxicated.
 It is also a worry that they may attribute symptoms of low blood sugar to the drug use.

 Other potential undesirable side effects of marijuana use include:

-- addiction (may occur in 9 percent of adults who use marijuana)
+- addiction, which may occur in 9 percent of adults using marijuana recreationally

 - interactions with prescription or over-the-counter medications

 - breathing issues